-Rating Category (Percent Rating Health Structure Form Excellent High vigor and nearly perfect health with little or no twig dieback, discoloration, or defoliation.
+Rating Category Percent Rating Health Structure Form Excellent High vigor and nearly perfect health with little or no twig dieback, discoloration, or defoliation.
 Nearly ideal and free of defects.
-Nearly ideal for the species, generally symmetrical, and consistent with intended use.
 81%-100% Good Vigor normal for species.
 No significant damage due to disease or pests.
 Twig dieback, discoloration and defoliation is minor.
-Well-developed structure.
-Defects are minor and are correctable.
 Minor asymmetries or variations from species norm.
 Function and aesthetics are not compromised.
 61%-80% Fair Reduced vigor.
 Damage due to insects or diseases may be significant and associated with defoliation but is not likely to be fatal.
 Twig dieback, defoliation, discoloration, may comprise up to 50% of the crown A single significant defect or several moderate defects.
 Defects are impractical to treat or would require multiple treatments over several years.
-Major asymmetries or deviations.
-Function and aesthetics are compromised.
 41%-60% Poor Unhealthy and in visual decline.
 Poor vigor, low foliage density and compromised foliage color are present.
 Insect and pest infestations may be fatal.
 Extensive dieback.
 A critical defect or several significant defects.
-Failure may occur at any time.
-Abnormal or asymmetrical.
-Function and aesthetics are significantly compromised.
-21%-40% Dead Mostly or completely dead 0%-20%
+Failure may occur at any time. ral significant Function and aesthetics cts.
+Failure may are significantly Dead Mostly or completely dead 0%-20%